anzusystems/common-admin/docs/editor/nodes/embed-image/index.md

 ## Features
 - User can select image from DAM using filterable dialog
-- WIP: User can upload image from local file, so it will be uploaded to DAM and then used as embed
+- User can upload image from local file, so it will be uploaded to DAM and then used as embed
-- WIP: User can drag and drop file directly to editor to upload to DAM and use as embed
+- User can drag and drop file directly to editor to upload to DAM and use as embed

-## Limitations
-- For now, user can't copy/paste and delete text including embed

 ## Node schema